pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1300 Microservices Communication

+I am studying the types of communication that Microservices use, IPC is an acronym for interprocess communication.
+Microservice needs the correct way to communicate between them, the most common are HTTP REST and Events, but other important things are the way in which they communicate synchronous and asynchronous communication style.

 ##### Day 1298-99 Continue Reading

 Over the weekend, I continued reading the book on Microservice Patterns.